Lotame/DataStream_Cookbook/recipes/1/README.md

 ---
 I think I'm going to just test a file first to make sure this idea works.

-`gzip.open()` reads a gzipped file and gives me back the uncompressed contents, so I'm going to try that print out the result.
+`gzip.open()` reads a gzipped file and gives me back the uncompressed contents, so I'm going to try that and print out the result.
 ```python
 gzipped = "/path/to/my/file.gz"
 with gzip.open(gzipped, 'rb') as g: